 Here are a few pictures of the operation:

-DH1TW operating CW on 80m with a Kenwood TS-450 and a SB-220.
+DH1TW operating CW on 80m with a Kenwood TS-450 and an SB-220.

-My host Alberto, HC2AQ (right) and me (left)
+My host Alberto, HC2AQ (right), and me (left)